nodejs/node-addon-api/README.md

 ```
 node ./node_modules/node-api/tools/conversion.js ./
 ```
-  4. This script converts as much of your code to using the node-api wrapper as possible, however, the conversion will likely be incomplete.
-Once converted, the next step is trying to build your module and fixing the parts that the script could not convert for you.
+  4. While this script makes conversion easier, it still cannot fully convert the module.
+The next step is to try to build the module and complete the remaining conversions necessary to allow it to compile and pass all of the module's tests.

 <a name="collaborators"></a>